shaeberling/sdltrs/README.md

 Altough *experimental*, it's recommended for newer operating systems ...

 This version is available in Valerio Lupi's fork of the [RetroPie-Setup].
+It has also been merged to the upstream of [RetroPie] since version 4.6.6 ...

 ## Binaries